layout filler image Coyote Acres Ranch layout filler image

 Sheep Trax Juno 156J

-June-born yearling ram!
 What 188F passed on to his sons more than anything is length, along with good bone and great feet.
+This ram is a half-brother to Joe 129J.

-I decided to keep this guy, as he is the only ram currently in existence that is a grandson of the Romance 170E ram.
+I decided to keep this guy, as he was the only ram in existence at that time that was a grandson of the Romance 170E ram.
 I am confident enough in this young ram that I had him semen tested in April, and once he passed I exposed him to four ewes for September lambs (update on that, one did not cycle, the other three lambed in September!).
 His scrapie genotype is QR.
-Seeing him with the wool off, I like him even more.
 This is a ram I could have sold, but because of that pedigree I chose to use him.
+And I have not regretted it.
+He is going to be the second cleanup ram in December for the May 2024 lamb crop, though, like 129J, I hope all the ewes catch on the synchronization and he has no one to breed.
+Also like 129J, he has a good out-of-seasn record, so he will be used in April for the September 2024 lamb crop.

 Sheep Trax Fortune 188F GAVL 1414C